-The State Board of Education shall monitor not continue the use answer questions in the math and reading assessments or in other assessments in order to demonstrate, or extend the use of such questions to other State assessments, unless this pilot project demonstrates that the use of short answer questions results in a statistically significant improvement in student achievement as measured on the State assessments for math and reading or on other State assessments is justifiable in terms of cost and student performance. shall be the policy of the State to encourage school districts to continuously test pupil proficiency in the fundamental learning areas (i) provide timely information on individual students' performance relative to State standards that is adequate to guide Instructional strategies; (ii) improve future instruction; and complement the information provided by the State testing system described in Each district's school improvement plan must address this Section. specific activities the district intends to implement to assist pupils who by teacher judgment and test results as prescribed in subsection (a) of this Section demonstrate that they are not meeting State standards or local objectives.
-Such activities may include, but shall not be limited to, summer school, extended school day, special homework, modified instructional materials, other modifications the instructional program, reduced class size or retention in grade. assist school districts in testing pupil proficiency in reading in the primary grades, the State Board shall make optional inventories for diagnostic purposes available to each school district that requests such assistance.
-Districts that administer the inventories may develop remediation programs for students who perform in the bottom half of the student population.
+The State Board of Education shall monitor the use of short answer questions in the math and reading assessments or in other assessments in order to demonstrate that the use of short answer questions results in a statistically significant improvement in student achievement as measured on the State assessments for math and reading and is justifiable in terms of cost and student performance. (b) It shall be the policy of the State to encourage school districts to continuously test pupil proficiency in the fundamental learning areas in order to: (i) provide timely information on individual students' performance relative to State standards that is adequate to guide Instructional strategies; (ii) improve future instruction; and (iii) complement the information provided by the State testing system described in this Section.
+Each district's school improvement plan must address specific activities the district intends to implement to assist pupils who by teacher judgment and test results as prescribed in subsection (a) of this Section demonstrate that they are not meeting State standards or local objectives.
+Such activities may include, but shall not be limited to, summer school, extended special homework, tutorial sessions. modified instructional materials. modifications in the instructional program, reduced class size or retention in grade.
+To assist school districts in testing pupil proficiency in reading in the primary grades, the State Board shall make optional reading inventories for diagnostic purposes available to each school district that requests such assistance.
+Districts that administer the reading inventories may develop remediation programs for students who perform in the bottom half of the student population.
 Those remediation programs may be funded by moneys provided under the School Safety and Educational Improvement Block Grant Program established under Section 2-3.51.5.
-Nothing this Section shall prevent school districts from implementing testing and remediation policies for grades not required under this Section.
+Nothing in this Section shall prevent school districts from implementing testing and remediation policies for grades not required